Skip to main content

 What the Car? was developed by Triband.

-What the Car? has received positive reviews from players.
-Most players liked this game for its humor but disliked it for its music.
+What the Car? has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked What the Car? for its humor but disliked it for its music.

 What the Car? is a single player game.

-Similar games include WHAT THE GOLF?, Squirrel with a Gun, Marble It Up!
-Ultra, Clustertruck, PEPPERED: an existential platformer and others.
+Similar games include WHAT THE GOLF?, Marble It Up!
+Ultra, Clustertruck, PEPPERED: an existential platformer, Squirrel with a Gun and others.